 Indigenous groups were pushing for equal pay for equal work, a move resisted by the pastoral industry.
 In September 1963 the ACTU adopted a comprehensive statement endorsing equal wages.
-The move targeted pastoral workers unions, the AWU and North Australian Workers’ Union, initially indifferent to the plight of Aboriginal workers.
+The move targeted two pastoral workers unions, the AWU and North Australian Workers’ Union, both initially indifferent to the plight of Aboriginal workers.

 The NT Cattle Producers Council appealed to the Conciliation and Arbitration Commission for a full bench hearing to keep the clause excluding Aboriginal workers.
 The NT Council for Aboriginal Rights said the cattle industry exploited their people on low wages for years and “kicked us, whipped us, shot us, and raped our fairest daughters”.

 In 1964 a big Darwin rally increased pressure on NAWU.
 The newly-formed Australian newspaper under enlightened editor Adrian Deamer and the Melbourne Herald’s Douglas Lockwood lent publicity to the cause, highlighting appalling conditions at British company Vesteys’ operations.

 Cattle Producers Council lawyer John Kerr, later the Governor-General who sacked Whitlam, detailed evidence drawing on supposed racial knowledge over many decades to show cultural differences made Aboriginal people less useful workers.
 An Aboriginal stockmen loudly complained in court “you plenty liar” but Kerr’s case was not effectively countered and the Commission accepted it.